laefy13/ytspot/README.md

       * Can now pause, go next and go previous with space button, right arrow and left arrow.
       * Fixed the bug where if you removed one of the songs in the queue, and there is an existing same song somewhere in the queue, those will also be removed
       * Fixed the bug? where if you put the cursor over the controller, the controller will hide within 3 seconds
+   * 10/1/2024 (development branch update)
+      * Added button for refreshing the token for spotify
+      * Added search function FeelsStrongMan
+      * Added time switch,
+         * if on the retrieved playlist will get the time of each song and will display in the queue
+         * if off just the usual
+         * in the case where the user already retrieved any playlist, and just turned on the time, the user will need to retrieve again the playlist, also the cache button needs to be turned off.
+      * Added youtube and spotify cache switch
+         * with the new update on the server, when a new playlist is retrieved, it will be saved in MongoDB for faster playlist retrieval (check the repo of the server if curious about the data saved)
+         * if on, the server will return the saved playlist, which means, any new changes after the last retrieve of that playlist without cache, will not be sent.
+         * if off the usual
+      * when in mobile, made the scroll bar bigger (i dunno if because i have fat finger or something but i cant scroll in mobile)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.2.